indiana-university/rivet-docs/content/components/layout/typography.md

 {{< typescale data="tokens" >}}{{< /typescale >}}

 ## Type scale Sass variables
-If you are using [Rivet's Sass][type-variables] files you can directly access any value in the Rivet type scale by it's variable name.
-All of the type scale values are stored in a [Sass map][sass-maps] that we use to iterate over and produce the type [scale utility classes](./#type-scale-examples) including the [aliases listed in the following documentation](./#type-scale-aliases).
+If you are using [Rivet's Sass][type-variables] files you can directly access any value in the Rivet type scale by its variable name.
+All of the type scale values are stored in a [Sass map][sass-maps] that we use to produce the type [scale utility classes](./#type-scale-examples), including the [aliases listed in the following documentation](./#type-scale-aliases).

 {{< code >}}// Main Sass map